5 Sustainable Marketing Strategies to Build Consumer Trust as a Brand

 Wouldn’t all brands want that?

-However, a major risk that brands (more frequently than not) run into is greenwashing.
-The lines between sustainability and greenwashing are subtle yet, if confused, can be extremely damaging to the brand’s reputation.
-Greenwashing is akin to misleading the audience to believe that a brand’s products or efforts are dedicated to an environmental or societal cause — but the promotional efforts are superficial tactics to cover the lack of that dedication.
+A major risk that brands (more frequently than not) run into is greenwashing.
+The lines between sustainability and greenwashing are subtle, yet, if confused, can be extremely damaging to the brand’s reputation.
+Greenwashing is akin to misleading your audience to believe that a brand’s products or efforts are dedicated to an environmental or societal cause — but the promotional efforts are superficial tactics to cover the lack of dedication.

 H&M conscious

 Sustainability cannot be superficial; consumers are observant.
-If a brand is not sustainable, a consumer can easily denounce a brand.
+If a brand is not sustainable, a consumer can easily pick up on that and denounce the brand.
 In the age of social media, where consumers spend most of their time online, anyone, anywhere, will listen to the opinions of a former consumer of an unsustainable brand.

-Let’s look at the foundational 4 P’s of marketing to illustrate all the angles brands need to consider sustainability initiatives from.
-While the 4 P’s are a fundamental marketing theory at a high level, the framework can effectively illustrate how deep sustainability efforts and initiatives need to be rooted in the brand’s value system and growth path.
-Let’s use the example of AllMatters for the 4 P’s.
+Let’s look at the foundational 4 Ps of marketing to illustrate all the angles from which brands need to consider sustainability initiatives.
+While the 4 Ps are a fundamental marketing theory at a high level, the framework can effectively illustrate how deep sustainability efforts and initiatives need to be rooted in the brand’s value system and growth path.
+To run through the 4 Ps, let’s use the example of AllMatters, formally known as OrganiCup, a company with a prime focus on helping women through their menstrual cycle sustainably with reusable menstrual cups and period underwear.

 Sustainable marketing